The Language of MACS’ Coffee

 And perhaps we could go so far to say that sharing coffee at Stella’s is a distinct, non-verbal language that lays the firm foundations for thriving togetherness between individuals.

-Stella’s Café is open Monday – Friday 9am-1.30pm, Weekends 9am-3pm.
+Stella’s Café is open every day, 9.30am-2.30pm.
 Residents, Home care consumers, visitors, family members and staff are always welcome.